jawj/zapatos-docs/src/index.md

 });
 ```

-For example, take this `bankAccounts` table:
+For instance, take this `bankAccounts` table:

 ```sql
 CREATE TABLE "bankAccounts"